 Foreign Language and Areas Studies (FLAS) Fellowships

-The Institute for Global studies offers FLAS fellowships to Graduate students for the study of less commonly taught foreign languages (including Arabic, Chinese, Danish, Dutch, Finnish, French, German, Hebrew, Hindi, Hmong, Icelandic, Italian, Japanese, Korean, modern Greek, Norwegian, Polish, Portuguese, Russian, Spanish, Swahili, Swedish, Turkish, Urdu, and Vietnamese).
+The Institute for Global studies offers FLAS fellowships to graduate students for the study of less commonly taught foreign languages (including Arabic, Chinese, Danish, Dutch, Finnish, French, German, Hebrew, Hindi, Hmong, Icelandic, Italian, Japanese, Korean, modern Greek, Norwegian, Polish, Portuguese, Russian, Spanish, Swahili, Swedish, Turkish, Urdu, and Vietnamese).
 These fellowships can be used for the summer or for the academic year.
 Only US citizens are eligible.
 The department may nominate up to four students.

 Harold Leonard Memorial Fellowship In Film Study

 The purpose of the Leonard Fellowship in Film Study is to provide stipend support for an academic year of well-defined research or study in which film history, criticism, theory, or aesthetics is the major focus of the research.
-Students may propose a program of research, such as that which would lead to a dissertation, or course of study in which the major focus will be film.
+Students may propose a program of research, such as that which would lead to a dissertation or course of study in which the major focus will be film.
 The film study program does not support film production projects.
 It offers a $25,000 stipend, plus tuition and subsidized health insurance for the academic year.
-This fellowship does not require nomination from the applicant's department.
+This fellowship does not require a nomination from the applicant's department.

 Hella Mears Fellowship

 The Hella Mears Graduate Fellowship fund demonstrates Hella Mears's support and commitment to the Center for German & European Studies and fostering graduate student research on a wide variety of German and European topics.
 Since the fellowship's inception, fellowships have been awarded to advanced graduate students in a number of liberal arts disciplines.
 Fellowships are also offered for outstanding incoming students at time of recruitment.